-I noted that the heaviness and feel of this type of ball mattered a lot in terms of how easy movement came with play.
-Based on this, a friend of mine suggested that I should evaluate the other extreme and try playing with balloons.
+I noted that the heaviness and feel of the type of ball mattered a lot in terms of how easy different types of movement came with play.
+Based on this, a friend of mine suggested that I should evaluate the other extreme of a heavy basketball, and try playing with balloons too.
 So I did, and experimented with the type of movement that balloon play might help unlock.
 The results speak for themselves and I recorded what happened in three videos.
-[One caveat I have on this is that most balloons are latex based and since allergic reactions and sensitivities can impact heavily on the symptoms of Parkinson's, some caution - or cotton gloves - may be prudent].

-In the first video, at the top of this post, you can see me, starting in an "off" state, go at the balloons fast and furious.
+In the first video above, you can see me, starting in an "off" state, go at the balloons fast and furious.
 I can tell you that there was much joy in unlocking this amount of movement.

 In the next video below, I moved outside to show some of the large range movements I can access, even though I am noticeably stiff, through the interaction with the balloons.
 Unfortunately, this was short lived as balloons and the outside environment don't mix!